Juli Lynne Charlot

 Juli Lynne Charlot (born Shirley Ann Agin; October 26, 1922 – March 3, 2024) was an American singer, actress, and fashion designer.
 She first became a singer, appearing in several films, and also performed alongside the Marx Brothers.
 She created the poodle skirt in 1947, and made circle skirts during her career as a fashion designer.
 Later on, she made variations of Mexican dress while in Mexico, which led to her purchase of a manufacturing plant in Mexico City to produce and sell the variations.

 Early life and career

 Born Shirley Ann Agin on October 26, 1922, in Manhattan, New York City to a Jewish family.
 Charlot began taking voice lessons at the age of 13.
 After graduating from Hollywood High School, she performed with the Los Angeles Civic Light Opera as a singer and also sang with an orchestra directed by Xavier Cugat.
-Charlot also appeared in several films, including The Red Mill in 1945 and Night in Paradise in 1946, the latter film of which she was cast as a singer.
+Charlot appeared on stage at the Ziegfeld Theatre in The Red Mill in 1945 and also appeared in several films, including Night in Paradise in 1946 in which she was cast as a singer.
 She later performed with the Marx Brothers, who asked her to tour with them at several military bases during World War II.
 Charlot also began travelling worldwide in the company of some of the greatest names in show business at the time.